medplum/medplum/medplum-generator/README.md

-# medplum-java-fhir-sdk
+# MedPlum Code Generator

-Lightweight Java FHIR SDK based on Jakarta Client and Jakarta JSON.
+This project is a utility to autogenerate Java and TypeScript code from data definitions such as the FHIR spec.